-With our Easter Egg hunt over we are left with plastic eggs – I could be really Frugal and save them for last year but we’ve got homework to do over the Easter Break and with my eldest it’s our first foray into Times Tables – his homework to learn the 2, 5 and 10 times tables and if he masters those to challenge himself with the 3, 6 and 9.
-Using the plastic eggs I set up a small quick activity that he can do as his homework – multiplication eggs.
+With our Easter Egg hunt over we are left with plastic eggs – I could be really Frugal and save them for next year but we’ve got homework to do over the Easter Break and with my eldest it’s our first foray into Times Tables – his homework to learn the 2, 5 and 10 times tables and if he masters those to challenge himself with the 3, 6 and 9.
+Using the plastic eggs I set up a small quick activity that he can do as his homework – multiplication eggs to help learn time tables.

 Split up the eggs and then rejoin – we used a mix of different colours.
-I set it up that all of the 2 times table was on the same colour and then 5 on a different and 10 on the last.
+I set it up that all of the 2 times tables were in the same colour and then 5 on a different and 10 on the last.

 Learning Times Tables with Multiplication Eggs